Digital Nomad Life in Chichicastenango, Guatemala

 What residency documents or visas did I need if I will be in Chichicastenango for a while?

 "If you are planning to stay in Chichicastenango for an extended period, you will need a valid passport.
 Upon arrival, you will be granted a 90-day tourist visa.
 If you plan to stay longer than 90 days, you will need to apply for a visa extension through the Guatemalan Immigration Office.
 If you are planning to work or study in Guatemala, you will need to apply for the appropriate visa, such as a student visa or work visa, which will require additional documentation such as proof of enrollment in a Guatemalan school or a job offer from a Guatemalan company.
-It's also important to note that visa requirements can vary depending on your country of origin, so it's recommended to check with the Guatemalan embassy or consulate in your home country for the most accurate information," explained one expat living in Chichicastenango, Guatemala.
+It's also important to note that visa requirements can vary depending on your country of origin, so it's recommended to check with the Guatemalan embassy or consulate in your home country for the most accurate information," said one expat who made the move to Chichicastenango.

 Get Quote